ned14/pcpp/README.rst

       --filetimes [path]    Write CSV file with time spent inside each included file, inclusive and exclusive
+      --compress            Make output as small as possible --assume-input-encoding <encoding>
+                            The text encoding to assume inputs are in --output-encoding <encoding>
-      --compress            Make output as small as possible --version             show program's version number and exit
+                            The text encoding to use when writing files --write-bom           Prefix any output with a Unicode BOM --version             show program's version number and exit

     Note that so pcpp can stand in for other preprocessor tooling, it ignores any